 The Midland in Morecambe was awarded Best Celebration Venue 2017 in the Bay Living Awards.
-Whether it is a family enjoying Afternoon Tea at The Midland, a stylish Wedding, birthday cocktails in the Rotunda Bar, a romantic anniversary dinner overlooking Morecambe Bay – whatever the occasion, we are delighted to be able to host these special moments.
+We are delighted to host Afternoon Tea at The Midland, stylish weddings, birthday cocktails in the Rotunda Bar, romantic anniversary dinners overlooking Morecambe Bay and many other celebrations.

-Our fully accredited Culinary Academy, a two year apprenticeship programme for would-be Chefs, was launched.
-The students spend four days a week in the kitchen and one day a week off-site under the tuition of Steven Doherty, internationally acclaimed Chef.
+Our fully accredited Culinary Academy was launched.
+A two year-apprenticeship programme for aspiring Chefs under the supervision of internationally acclaimed Chef, Steven Doherty.
 We look forward to seeing a new generation of creative Chefs emerge from our kitchens.

 The Wild Boar was awarded five-star guest accommodation status.

-The Midland celebrated ten years since its refurbishment and re-opening.
-To mark the occasion, they created their own gin - Seahorse No. 10.
-The hotel has gone from strength to strength, introducing an annual Seafood Festival, hosting Vintage by the Sea and serving over 20,000 Afternoon Teas each year.
+In 2018 The Midland celebrated ten years since its refurbishment and re-opening.
+To mark the occasion, the hotel created their own Seahorse No. 10 gin.

 Family Business of the Year